 Since 2011 a history of NCFR has been compiled to commemorate the organization's 75th anniversary in 2013.
 That history is posted online as the NCFR History Book.

-Mary Jo Czaplewski, past executive director of NCFR, and Cindy Winter, conference consultant and retired 40-year employee, are leading the history project, which is an online "living publication."
+Mary Jo Czaplewski, past executive director of NCFR, led the history project which is an online "living publication."
 Comments from the NCFR community are encouraged, and can be left at the paragraph level throughout the website.
-The goal of the NCFR History Book is to tell the organization’s story through the voices of all NCFR members.
+The goal of the NCFR History Book is to tell the organization's story through the voices of all NCFR members.